Shop by Brand Name:

 Christmas was tougher, since we spent that day with my stepmother's family and they're all terrific cooks.
 But there were low carb appetizers available (deviled eggs and cocktail shrimp).
 The meat was by nature low carb, and there were several vegetable casseroles that fell in the low carb range.
 My assigned contribution was salad, and I brought a sugar free molded gazpacho salad (which was a big hit with everybody) and a low carb rendition of the family's traditional frozen cranberry salad.
 (I didn't tell anybody that I had altered the traditional recipe, and they didn't notice - snarfed it right down without blinking an eye.)
 I also brought a sugar free dessert and let everyone know it was sugar free.
 I wasn't the only one who chose to have it.
 Again, I missed the bread, though, so this year I will bring some for myself with enough to share.

-"All well and good," you say, "but what if I'm the one stuck with preparing the holiday meal and everyone expects the same traditional foods?"
+“All well and good,” you say, “but what if I’m the one stuck with preparing the holiday meal and everyone expects the same traditional foods?”
 This is easy.
 Fix the traditional foods, and fix enough alternative low carbohydrate options to satisfy yourself.
-If mashed potatoes are what will tempt you, fix a small casserole of faux mashed potatoes (try the new Keto Ketatos) ahead of time so that you can warm them up in the microwave just before the meal.
-Salads and vegetable dishes aren't difficult to make low carb.
-Make some low carb bread or muffins a couple of days ahead of time, and prepare a low carb dessert.
+If mashed potatoes are what will tempt you, fix a small casserole of faux mashed potatoes (try the new Instant Mashers) ahead of time so that you can warm them up in the microwave just before the meal.
+Salads and vegetable dishes aren’t difficult to make low carb.
+Make some low carb muffins a couple of days ahead of time, and prepare a low carb dessert.

 Going Off-Plan